jcsumlin/recipe-api/README.md

 - Provides confidence

 TDD Process
- - write test
+ - Write test
- - run test and see it fail
+ - Run test and see it fail
- - write code to pass test
+ - Write code to pass test

+## Linting and Testing

+Flake8 is a tool that checks for PEP8 compliance and other linting issues.
+Tell flake8 to ignore .venv and migrations folder by creating a .flake8 file in the root of the project.

+- `docker-compose run --rm app sh -c "flake8"`